-The table above outlines the allocations and expenditures between January 1, 2022, and December 31, 2022.
-Note: CDBG and HOME information above is pulled from IDIS report PR 26, and CV information is pulled from PR 26-CV.
+Normally, the table above outlines the allocations and expenditures between January 1, 2022 and December 31, 2022.
+Note: CDBG and HOME information would be pulled from IDIS report PR 26 for expenditures that occurred in 2022, and CV information is pulled from PR 26-CV.
 PR 26 reports in IDIS are not currently working as of the date of this report.
 The amount expended is all funds expended during the program year regardless of funding year.
 Resources made available includes program income and previous year's funds available.
-"Expended" information is gathered from the expenditures that occurred in 2022.
-The 2022 program year allocation, along with prior years carryover, and program income are included in the Resources Made Available.
+"Expended" information is gathered from the expenditures that occurred in 20221.
+The 2022 program year allocation, along with prior years' carryover, and program income are included in the Resources Made Available.